autobrr Integration

 2. Configure autobrr External Filter

-In your autobrr filter, go to External tab → Add new:
+In your new autobrr filter, go to External tab → Add new:

 | Field | Value |